cosmos/ethermint/docs/basics/namespaces.md

 ### web3_sha3

-Returns Keccak-256 (not the standardized SHA3-256) of the given data
+Returns Keccak-256 (not the standardized SHA3-256) of the given data.

 #### Parameters

-the data to convert into a SHA3 hash
+- the data to convert into a SHA3 hash

 ```json
 // Request